Sierra0001/RimFantasy---Gemstones/README.md

 Gems are intentionally sparse and not easy to obtain through natural means, but can be obtained through trades and from salvaging certain objects.

+Balance feedbacks are welcomed, please provide context when doing so.

 ### Compatibility

 - Save Game Compatible